spear-sim/spear/code/experimental/il_openbot/README.md

+# Running the scripts

+ensure, `<path to interiorsim>/interiorsim/code/experimental/il_openbot` is in `$PYTHONPATH`

+Later, will add a setup.py to skip the pythonpath work around

+Below is outdated but still useful for installation

-# Running OpenBot within InteriorSim as a Standalone Executable for Machine Learning Purposes:
+# Running OpenBot within InteriorSim as a Standalone Executable for Machine Learning Purposes

 The following README file will guide you through the different steps required to compile and run the OpenBot simulation in a photorealistic environment and then interact with this simulation via a dedicated python client.
 It is here assumed that you are using [**Ubuntu 20.04**](https://releases.ubuntu.com/20.04/).

 ## I: Getting started with InteriorSim

 ### I.1: Overview

 In its current version, **InteriorSim** is the result of a synergy between **three different plugins**, bundled into a single Unreal-Engine [project](https://github.com/isl-org/interiorsim/tree/main/code/unreal_projects/RobotProject):

 - [**RobotSim**](https://github.com/isl-org/interiorsim/tree/main/code/unreal_plugins/RobotSim): implements the a set of useful control routines needed to describe the agents involved in the simulation and their behaviror.
 - [**UnrealRL**](https://github.com/isl-org/unreal-ai/tree/main/unreal/Plugins/UnrealRL): provides the required tools for researchers to perform Reinforcement Learning experiments with Unreal Engine environments.
 It provides in particular a server interface allowing external clients to interact with the simulation.
 It is currently part of the [Unreal-AI](https://github.com/isl-org/unreal-ai) repository (*but will eventually be merged into InteriorSim*).
 - [**InteriorSimBridge**](https://github.com/isl-org/interiorsim/tree/main/code/unreal_plugins/InteriorSimBridge): specializes the behavior of UnrealRL to match InteriorSim requirements and acts as a high-level interface between the simulation actors and an external client.

 The following sections provide step-by-step information on how to setup an InteriorSim environment from ground up.

 ### I.2: Geting a working Unreal-AI setup

 At the time this README file is written (march 2022), [InteriorSim](https://github.com/isl-org/interiorsim) still depends on the [UnrealRL](https://github.com/isl-org/unreal-ai/tree/main/unreal/Plugins/UnrealRL) plugin containted in the [Unreal-AI](https://github.com/isl-org/unreal-ai) repository.
 Therefore, unless you already have a working Unreal-AI setup, you should first go through the following steps ot initialize it:

 - Start by cloning the [Unreal-AI](https://github.com/isl-org/unreal-ai) repository and its submodules: